at.lattice.variables#

 status(**kwargs)[source]#

-String description of the variables
+String description of the variables.

-property deltas: Sequence[int | float]#
+property deltas: ndarray[tuple[Any, ...], dtype[int | float]]#

-delta values of the variables
+delta values of the variables.